owenhowell1/BioMiner/README.md

 - (i) the **best performance version**, using MolMiner and MolParser for molecule detection and OCSR
 - (ii) the **completely open-source version**, using YOLO and MolScribe for molecule detection and OCSR

+:tada: **After communicating with the authors of MolParser, they will release the code in the short future**

 We choice the MLLM, molecule detection and OCSR models based on their performance on BioVista:

 - Molecule Detection Performance: